Write a prescription

 Option - Send directly to pharmacy

-If you made a mistake, you can right-click the script and select Cancel.
+If a mistake is made, you can right-click the script and select Cancel.

 Select Close to exit the prescribing screen.